 Employees May Need to File Tax Returns

-Most Tennessee LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes four times a year.
+Learn more on the IRS website, and speak to your accountant for more information.

-No. Tennessee does not have a general state income tax.
+Yes.
+Tennessee does have a franchise and excise tax.
 You can find more information above.

 Yes.
 In most cases, you must pay estimated taxes to the federal government.
 You'll find more information above.